devnull-cz/c-prog-lang/modules/why-does-it-work-1.md

 100
 ```

-Apprently not, let's see the disassembled code:
+Apparently not, let's see the disassembled code:

 ```
 0000000000001145 <addnum>: